Bongartz completion via $c$-vectors: Acknowledgement

 \section{Acknowledgement}

-The authors are grateful to Bernhard Keller for his helpful comments.
-The first-named author would like to thank Hualin Huang, Zengqiang Lin and Zhankui Xiao for their hospitality during his visiting Huaqiao University (March 16--April 9, 2021), where some of the results of this article were carried out.
-The second-named author's work was supported by JSPS KAKENHI Grant Number JP20J12675.
-The third-named author was supported by JSPS KAKENHI Grant Numbers JP20J00410, JP21K13761.
+The authors are grateful to Changjian Fu, Bernhard Keller and Dylan Rupel for their helpful comments and advices.
+P. Cao would like to thank Hualin Huang, Zengqiang Lin and Zhankui Xiao for their hospitality during his visiting Huaqiao University (March 16--April 9, 2021), where some of the results of this article were carried out.

+P. Cao is supported by the ERC (Grant No. 669655), the NSF of China (Grant No. 12071422), and the Guangdong Basic and Applied Basic Research Foundation (Grant No. 2021A1515012035).
+Y. Gyoda is supported by JSPS KAKENHI Grant Number JP20J12675.
+T. Yurikusa is supported by JSPS KAKENHI Grant Numbers JP20J00410, JP21K13761.